Extreme cold weather alert issued for Toronto - Toronto | Globalnews.ca

 The public is encouraged to check on vulnerable friends, neighbours and family to ensure they are safe as the weather conditions change.

-The temperature in Toronto is expected to rise to a high of -5C on Friday but drops again to a low of -9 later in the evening.
+The temperature in Toronto is expected to rise to a high of -6C on Thursday but drops again to a low of -10 later in the evening.

 © 2017 Global News, a division of Corus Entertainment Inc.